Skip to content

 preorder_traversal_ii_compact.cpp

-/* Pre-order traversal: Example two */
+/* Preorder traversal: Example 2 */

 void preOrder(TreeNode *root) {